Autel Evo Nano drone review: this sensational mini drone is coming for DJI's crown

 The Autel Sky app is a breeze to use and very well thought out.
 While in flight it provides GPS and video transmission info plus access to the camera settings and all flight parameters, including return to home altitude, the maximum distance you’d like to set for yourself and gimbal control.
 However, the camera settings are pretty basic.
 Yes, you can opt for manual mode and tweak shutter speed, ISO and exposure but there are no options for changing the colour settings.
 Mind, the default colour setting is good enough for most of us.

 The app also allows for instant exposure lock simply by tapping on a section of the image streaming from the nose-mounted camera – tap on a dark section and the images brightens, and vice versa.
-You can also swipe up on the screen to hide all text so you just have a pristine image to fly by.
+You can also swipe up on the screen to hide all text so you have an uncluttered image to fly by.

 Autel Evo Nano review: setting it up